TOP

 Loire Valley

 The number of Loire samples received at home is even fewer than those from Bordeaux.
 The majority will be reported on.
 No payment is taken for reviewing samples in this manner.
 A subscription to Winedoctor is not required in order to submit samples.
-I also report on many Loire wines at three, ten, fifteen years of age and beyond, and these are all pulled from my own cellar, having been purchased by me, sometimes many years or even more than a decade before.
+I also report on many Loire wines at ten, fifteen years of age and beyond, and these are all pulled from my own cellar, having been purchased by me, sometimes many years or even more than a decade before.

 In short, no moneys are taken for wine reviews.
 I fund the vast majority of my travel and accommodation myself – thanks to my subscribers for that – and where I accept support, usually in the form of accommodation or dinner, it is disclosed.